ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/nexus/index.md

 ---
 title: nexus
 date: "2020-06-20"
-description: declarative, code-first graphql schemas with type definitions
+description: declarative, code-first graphQL schemas with type definitions
 ---

 Nexus provides declarative, code-first GraphQL schemas for JavaScript/TypeScript with robust, composable type definitions.
 It has an ambiguous relation to Prisma and was announced on their blog in 2019 by Tim Griesser, an engineer at Cypress.io.
 [There is a very, very long post in the Prisma docs called Old to new Nexus](https://www.prisma.io/docs/guides/upgrade-from-prisma-1/upgrading-nexus-prisma-to-nexus).
 The Nexus framework is built on top of the [Nexus Schema library built by Tim Griesser](https://github.com/graphql-nexus/schema).